About the Board

 The Public Interest Declassification Board is an advisory board established by Congress to promote the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
 The Board’s mandate includes advising the President and other government officials on policies deriving from the issuance by the President of Executive orders regarding the classification and declassification of national security information.

-William H. Leary was appointed by the President on February 10, 2012.
+William H. Leary was reappointed by the President on January 14, 2015.
 He was the Special Adviser to the National Security Advisor and Senior Director for Records and Access Management on the National Security Staff until his retirement in 2011.
-In that capacity, he had served as Chair of the Interagency Security Classification Appeals Panel and Chair of the Records Access and Information Security Interagency Policy Committee.
-A strong proponent of governmental transparency, Mr. Leary was one of the primary executive branch officials behind the creation of the PIDB in 2000 and the development of President Obama’s Executive Order 13526 on Classified National Security Information.
+In that capacity, he served as Chair of the Interagency Security Classification Appeals Panel and Chair of the Records Access and Information Security Interagency Policy Committee.
+A strong proponent of governmental transparency, Mr. Leary was one of the primary executive branch officials behind the creation of the Board in 2000 and the development of President Obama’s Executive Order 13526 on Classified National Security Information.
 Prior to joining the National Security Council staff, he served as the Deputy Director of the Agency Services Division at the National Archives and Records Administration for five years.
 From 1968 until 1973, Mr. Leary taught American history at the University of Virginia, the College of William and Mary, and the University of South Alabama.
 He received his B.A. in foreign affairs and M.A. and A.B.D. in history, all from the University of Virginia.
-Mr. Leary is serving his first term on the Board.
+He is serving his second term on the Board.

 Admiral William O. Studeman, USN (Ret.)